system76/docs/content/disaster-recovery.md

 ### Additional backup Tool Options

-While **Deja Dup** remains a top choice for casual desktop users due to its simplicity and built-in GNOME intergration, several other tools offer more flexibility, performance, or control depending on audience.

 * **Deja Dup** -- encrypted backups with cloud support (Google Drive, Nextcloud)
 * Timeshift -- ideal for system snapshots and rollback (especially on Ubuntu/Pop!_OS)